umbraco/UmbracoDocs/Getting-Started/Data/Scheduled-Publishing/index-v7.md

 * Else umbracoSettings:distributedCall/servers if we have the server in there _(deprecated, see load balance docs)_
 * Else it's based on the first request that the website receives and uses the base url of this request _(default)_

-If the `umbracoApplicationUrl` is used, the value also specifies the scheme (either http or https), however if any of the other options are used, then if the appSetting `umbracoUseSSL` is set to `true`, then the request for scheduled publishing will always be sent to the HTTPS endpoint
+If the `umbracoApplicationUrl` is used, the value also specifies the scheme (either http or https).
+However if any of the other options are used and the appSetting `umbracoUseSSL` is set to `true`, then the request for scheduled publishing will always be sent to the HTTPS endpoint.

 ## Troubleshooting